-When people first are diagnosed with diabetes, they typically start insulin.
+When people first are diagnosed with type 1 diabetes, they typically start insulin.
 When they start insulin, they typically gain weight.
 Therefore, insulin is often associated with weight gain.

-Insulin is necessary for us to live.
+Insulin is necessary for people with type 1 diabetes to live.
 You already know this.

 What you probably don’t realize, however, is that insulin is not what is causing weight gain.
 What causes weight gain is a hamster wheel of blood sugar control issues: